Optimal Targeting in Dynamic Systems

+We summarize our proposed approach to targeting in dynamic systems based on this empirical state-level Bellman operator in Algorithm~\ref{algo:augmented_cforest_general}.

+Given a current estimate of the continuation value, Algorithm~\ref{algo:augmented_cforest_general} selects the treatment action that maximizes the estimated one-step reward plus continuation value, and then recenters the resulting value function.
 Running Algorithm \ref{algo:augmented_cforest_general} requires splitting the sample into a training and evaluation set.
 This sample-splitting step may initially appear to be less straightforward, as the data points are correlated due to the system’s dynamics.
 However, for each fixed state $s\in\mathcal{S}$, the system regenerates whenever it returns to state $s$, and the data becomes independent of the preceding trajectory after each regeneration \citep{ross2014introduction}.
-Therefore, we can split the dataset by first dividing the trajectory into i.i.d.~chunks based on occurrences of a chosen state $s$, and then randomly assigning these chunks to the training or evaluation set.
-In practice, selecting a frequently visited state $s$ as the splitting point may help ensure a more balanced split.
+Therefore, we can split the dataset by first dividing the trajectory into i.i.d. chunks based on occurrences of a chosen state $s$, and then randomly assigning these chunks to the training or evaluation set.
+In practice, one can choose a frequently visited state $s$ to obtain more balanced regenerative blocks, and use these blocks to implement cross-fitting rather than relying on a single training/evaluation split.